Michel-p16/PDS-Project/docs/source/index.rst

 Welcome to the documentation of the **PDS Final Project**.

 This project focuses on:
-- Processing **JSON-based questionnaires**.
+- Creating Processing **JSON-based questionnaires**.
 - Classifying **questions and answers** using a **fine-tuned transformer model**.
 - Leveraging **LLMs (Large Language Models)** for improved classification.

-This documentation provides a full guide on installation, data processing, model training, and inference.
+This documentation provides a full guide on the generation and preprocessing of training data as well as the implementation of Q&A-Models for both single select and multi select questions.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

    installation
-   data_processing
-   model_training
-   inference
-   faq
+   data_generation
+   choice_of_models
+   data_preprocessing_single_select
+   single_select_implementation
+   data_preprocessing_multi_select
+   multi_select_implementation
+   evaluation
    development